 1. Session Expire (Free):

-By default, WordPress expires after 48 hours, with an option of extending it to 14 days simply by checking the “Remember Me” box.
+By default, WordPress expires after 48 hours, and you can extend it to 14 days by checking the “Remember Me” box.

-However, you cannot customize the session expiration time as WordPress doesn't offer this functionality as a part of the core features.
+However, you cannot customize the session expiration time, as WordPress doesn't offer this functionality as part of its core features.

-Note: To learn more about this feature, see our tutorial on How to Customiz the Session Expire Time in WordPress.
+Note: To learn more about this feature, see our tutorial on How to Customize the Session Expire Time in WordPress.

 2. Auto Remember Me (Free):